ARIKAYCE targets MAC at the site of infection1-3

 • Penetration of biofilms and macrophages to reach the sites where MAC lives and replicates

-• Limit systemic exposure
+• Limited systemic exposure

 amikacin liposome inhalation suspension and pulmovance technology